LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

 Meta-predicates
 ~~~~~~~~~~~~~~~

-Meta-predicates may be defined inside objects (and categories) as any
+Meta-predicates may be defined inside objects and categories as any
 other predicate.
 A meta-predicate is declared using the
 :ref:`directives_meta_predicate_1` directive as described earlier on
 this section.
 When defining a meta-predicate, the arguments in the
 clause heads corresponding to the meta-arguments must be variables.
-All meta-arguments are called in the context of the entity calling
+All meta-arguments are called in the context of the object or category
-the meta-predicate.
+calling the meta-predicate.
+In particular, when sending a message that
+corresponds to a meta-predicate, the meta-arguments are called in the
+context of the object or category sending the message.

 Some meta-predicates have meta-arguments which are not goals but
 closures.
 Logtalk supports the definition of meta-predicates that are